 Join a housesitting site.
 We use trustedhousesitters.com both as a housesitter and a homeowner.
 It’s an excellent way of staying for free while looking after the homeowner’s pets.
 The community here is very pet friendly.
 You and your housesitting pet will be welcomed with open arms, no more so than at Stumers Creek off-leash area.
 Join the housesitting site well before you need accommodation as it takes time to get your profile and references organised and find a housesit.

-We’ve holidayed in our van here right on the beach many times.
-Wedged between the waves, Tickle and Norrie Job Memorial parks, the main tourist strip and opposite the Coolum Beach Hotel, this is prime position.
+We’ve holidayed in our Coromal Caravan at Coolum Beach Holiday Park many times.
+Wedged between the waves, Tickle and Norrie Job Memorial parks and David Low Way Coolum Beach and opposite the Coolum Beach Hotel, this caravan park holds prime position.
 With direct access to the patrolled surf beach you can literally be in the water within a couple of minutes of leaving your campsite.

 The amenities blocks are security coded, clean and spacious with loads of toilets and showers.
 No matter how busy the park is you won’t have to wait.
 The undercover camping kitchen has a ton of space and cooking appliances, a fridge and the capacity to charge multiple electronic devices at the same time.
 There are also self-contained units within the park, but they always seemed a tad expensive for us.